 The faculty of the School of Information Sciences (SIS) offer a series of awards to acknowledge student achievement.
-Questions about the Student Awards Program should be directed to the chair of the Student Affairs Committee, Devendra Potnis.
+Questions about the Student Awards Program should be directed to the current chair of the Student Affairs Committee.
 The following awards will be awarded at the School's Honors Convocation Ceremony.
 Both awards are determined on a calendar-year basis.
 Nominations for both awards must be submitted to Tanya Arnold, the Student Services Coordinator, in the school's main office.

 Best Paper Award & Best Technical Project

-The Best Technical Project Award recognizes excellence in WWW page design, database design, systems analysis, sophisticated use of graphics/presentation programs, or other projects demanding explicit use of information technology.
+The Best Technical Project Award recognizes excellence in web page design, database design, systems analysis, sophisticated use of graphics/presentation programs, or other projects demanding explicit use of information technology.

 The Best Paper Award recognizes excellence in writing, research and critical thinking.
 The Best Paper Award is limited to research papers that contain some original contribution by the student.